web_0339.jpg

 Oona A. Hathaway, Rebecca Crootof, Philip Levitz, Haley Nix, William Perdue, Chelsea Purvis, Julia Spiegel, The Relationship Between International Humanitarian Law and Human Rights Law in Armed Conflict, Minnesota Law Review, (2012)

-Oona Hathaway, Spencer Amdur, Celia Choy, Samir Deger-Sen, Haley Nix, John Paredes, and Sally Pei, The Treaty Power: Its History, Scope, and Limits, Cornell Law Review, (2012)
+Oona Hathaway, Spencer Amdur, Celia Choy, Samir Deger-Sen, Haley Nix, John Paredes, and Sally Pei, The Treaty Power: Its History, Scope, and Limits(link is external)21, Cornell Law Review, (2012)

 Oona Hathaway, Samuel Adelsberg, Spencer Amdur, Philip Levitz, Freya Pitts, And Sirine Shebaya, The Power To Detain: Detention Of Terrorism Suspects After 9/11, forthcoming Yale Journal Of International Law (2012)